Updated: Sep 10

-So how do you set the stage that you have these traits and not show job interview weekness?
+How do you set the stage showing you have these traits and not show job interview weekness?

-Make sure you are dressed professionally in something you feel comfortable in.
-If we like our clothing we show confidence.
+2. Make sure you are dressed professionally in something you feel comfortable in.
+If you like what you are wearing, you will feel confident.

-Be completely prepared.
-Know who you are going to meet and do research on each person.
-Do research on the company and anything you can learn about the area of business the hiring team is involved in.
-This will be useful during your conversation.
-This knowledge also helps you to have the foundation to assess the culture of the company and the traits of the team.
+3. Be completely prepared.
+Know who you are going to meet and do research on each person, the company, and learn everything you can about the area of business the hiring team is involved in.
+This knowledge will help you to have the foundation to assess the culture of the company and the traits of the team.

-Self evaluate your confidence.
-Ask yourself what is motivating you to look at this role.
-Determine how you feel about the role and what it will feel like when you get an offer.
-However, if you hear that you are telling yourself you are not sure you are qualified for the job or you wonder why you got invited or surely there is someone they will pick over you, than you have to evaluate why you are self talking in a negative way.
-Unfortunately this will come across in the interview, because it is in your subconscious mind.
-This is usually our minds way of protecting us, just in case you are not offered the position.
+Unfortunately, this will come across in the interview, because it is in your subconscious mind.
+This is usually our mind’s way of protecting us, just in case you are not offered the position.
 We can say to ourselves “I knew it” and revert back to what we told ourselves earlier.
-If you are negatively talking to yourself, than it is a good time to plot on paper what you like about the role.
+If you are negatively talking to yourself, then it is a good time to plot on paper what you like about the role.

-Write down what you bring to the party that qualifies you.
-Even if you don’t have all the skills necessary, but you know you can do the job, than you need to focus on what you do bring to the party.
-This will help you answer the question, about that skill, when it is asked.
+6. Write down what you bring to the party that qualifies you.
+Even if you don’t have all the skills necessary, but you know you can do the job, then you need to focus on what you do bring to the party.
+This will help you answer the question, about those skills, when you are asked.
 This is great information to reflect on as you prepare to meet the hiring team.